18 Text Templates You Should Send During the Hiring Process

 If in the event you didn’t decide to hire them, you can offer them another opening in the company or if you are a staffing agency, another opening altogether.

 “Sorry that you weren’t chosen for the job.
-But look at our other openings and fill free to apply for them. jobcompany.com/openings”
+But look at our other openings and feel free to apply for them. jobcompany.com/openings”

 How To Start Texting During the Hiring Process